ItsEthanH/stitch-starter/src/_kit/instructions/_kit.md

 There is also a styles folder, giving some starting styles for the header, footer and branch-specific features.
 To make it easier to get a project up and running, the styles are served with a Nunjucks "Includes".
 This stops the temporary styles from interfering with your normal stylesheets.
-If you decide to use a style/ branch, it will come pre-equipped with the starter-styles sheet.
+If you decide to use a style/ branch, it will come pre-equipped with the starter-styles sheet incorporated into your language of choice.
 The branch-specific styles (CMS branch, 9-page branch, etc) should be transferred from kit/styles into your styling system, however.

 # Setting up the main branch